 8 weeks

-Contractual and statutory notice periods in Ireland
+Contractual and statutory notice period in Ireland

 Do you have to give notice during a probationary period?

-It is not legally required to give notice to employees who have worked for less than 13 weeks.
+As an employer, you’re not legally required to give notice to employees who have worked for less than 13 weeks.
 These employees are not legally entitled to the right for minimum notice periods.

 Employees who have worked longer than 13 weeks (even during a probationary period) are entitled to the relevant statutory minimum notice period.